d4tagrama/k8s-tools/README.md

     - [Rook](https://rook.io/)  Open-Source, Cloud-Native Storage for Kubernetes.
 - **Security**
     - [Checkov](https://www.checkov.io/)  is a static code analysis tool for scanning infrastructure as code (IaC) files for misconfigurations that may lead to security or compliance problems.
+    - [Trivy](https://aquasecurity.github.io)   is a simple and comprehensive vulnerability/misconfiguration scanner for containers and other artifacts.